 These Garlic Brown Sugar Pork Chops are such a delicious blend of flavors, and are sure to be a new family favorite!

 I have never been a huge fan of pork chops in the past.
 Honestly, I just think I have always overcooked my pork chops which left them dry and blah!
-Making sure you cook them to 145 degrees ensures that they are tender and juicy.
-Searing the pork chops in a hot skillet first (I use a cast iron pan), not only gives it that fantastic caramelization but adds to the savory flavor.
+Making sure you cook them to 145 degrees ensures that they are tender and juicy like my Shake and Bake Pork Chops.
+Searing the pork chops in a hot skillet first (I use a cast iron pan, not only gives it that fantastic caramelization but adds to the savory flavor.

 With just a few pantry ingredients dinner will be on the table in 30 minutes.
 This is sure to be a new family favorite, even the kiddos will love this one.